-Proposed Actions (A) GAP Principle(s) Timing (at least by year's quarter/semester) Responsible Unit Indicators/Target(s) A1 Preparation of an Open Science Policy for the University of Bielsko-Biala. (++) G1.
+Proposed Actions (A) GAP Principle(s) Timing (at least by year's quarter/semester) Responsible Unit A1 Preparation of an Open Science Policy for the University of Bielsko- Biala. (++) G1.
 Research freedom (++) G3.
 Professional responsibility (++) G4.
 Professional attitude (++) G8.
 Dissemination, exploitation of results (++) G29.
 Value of mobility (++) G32.
 Co-authorship (++) G36.
-Relation with supervisors By the end of Q2 2025 (and beyond) Vice-Rector for Science and External Cooperation The Senate Commission for Science IA1a Introduction of an act regulating the Open Science Policy (PON) (2 internal acts).
-IA1b Information about PON sent to all employees (min.
-2/year/2 information channels).
-TA1 Establishment of the Open Science Policy (PON).
-A2 Conducting training, for example in electronic form for employees and introducing the Rector's Order to perform training by appropriate employee groups (e.g. newly hired employees, persons appointed to the disciplinary committee and to managerial positions, etc, as well as members of the Ethics Committee, disciplinary officers, members of the Anti- discrimination Commission). (++) G2.
+Relation with supervisors By the end of Q2 2025 Vice-Rector for Science and External Cooperation The Senate Commission for Science A2 Conducting training, for example in electronic form for employees and introducing the Rector's Order to perform training by appropriate employee groups (e.g. newly hired employees, persons appointed to the disciplinary committee and to managerial positions, etc, as well as members of the Ethics Committee, disciplinary officers, members of the Anti-discrimination Commission). (++) G2.
 Ethical principles (++) G10.
 Non discrimination (++) G27.
-Gender balance By the end of Q4 2025 (and beyond) Rector, Vice-Rector for Student Affairs and Education, Human Resources Department, Plenipotentiary for Equal Treatment IA2a1/IA2b1/IA2c2 Number of training courses organized for individual employee groups (min.
-1/year).
-IA2a2/IA2c3 Number of people who completed training courses after taking up positions in individual employee groups.
-IA2b2 Number of employees and doctoral students who participated in training courses.
-IA2c1 Issuing of the Rector's Order introducing the obligation to complete training courses in individual employee groups (1 internal act).
-TA2a Raising staff competences in the field of equal treatment and counteracting mobbing and discrimination.
-TA2b Enabling employees and PhD students to acquire and/or update their knowledge of mobbing, discrimination and the principles of equal treatment.
-TA2c Formalising of the obligation to undergo training in anti-mobbing and anti-discrimination procedures and other undesirable phenomena in the workplace by relevant employee groups (newly employed, members of relevant Committees, etc.).
-A3 Organization of training related to: raising awareness of security policies regarding the proper safeguarding of research data; patent protection, utility models and other aspects of intellectual property protection and technology transfer. (++) G6.
+Gender balance By the end of Q2 2025 (and beyond) Rector, Vice-Rector for Student Affairs and Education, Human Resources Department, Plenipotentiary for Equal Treatment A3 Organization of training related to: raising awareness of security policies regarding the proper safeguarding of research data; patent protection, utility models and other aspects of intellectual property protection and technology transfer. (++) G6.
 Accountability (++) G7.
 Good practice in research (++) G31.
-Intellectual Property Rights By the end of Q2 2025 (and beyond) Vice-rector for Science and External Cooperation, Science Department IA3a1 Number of training courses on security policy and securing research data (min.
-1/year).
-IA3a2 Number of employees participating in data security training courses during the year.
-IA3b1 Number of training courses on intellectual property protection and technology transfer (min.
-1/year).
-IA3b2 Number of participants in training courses on intellectual property protection and technology transfer.
-TA3a Raising the competences of academics in the area of security policy and proper securing of research data.
-TA3b Raising the competences of researchers and research-technical employees in the area of patent protection, utility models and other aspects of intellectual property protection and technology transfer.
+Intellectual Property Rights By the end of Q2 2025 (and beyond) Vice-rector for Science and External Cooperation, Science Department A4 Dissemination of research results as part of scientific conferences/Science Festival/Open Days organized by UBB and publicizing events/special achievements on the University's website and in social media. (++) G8.
+Dissemination, exploitation of results (++) G9.
+Public engagement By the end of Q4 2024 (and beyond) Rector, Rector's Office, Marketing Department A5 Implementation of the Gender Equality Plan (GEP). (++) G10.
+Non discrimination (++) G27.
+Gender balance By the end of Q4 2024 (and beyond) Units indicated in the GEP A6 Preparation of a new GEP for 2025- 2029.
+Q1 2025 Rector, Rector's Plenipotentiary for Equal Treatment, GEP 2025-29 Development Team, Marketing Department A7 Review and improvement of the provisions of the Internal Anti- Discrimination Policy.
+By the end of Q2 2025 Ombudsman for Academic Rights and Values, Legal Advisory Team, Rector A8 Updating information on counteracting mobbing and discrimination within the GEP (via the UBB website).
+By the end of Q4 2024 (and beyond) Units identified in the GEP A9 Improving the employee evaluation process as part of the preparation of evaluation rules for 2027-2029. (+-) G11.
+Evaluation/appraisal systems By Q4 2026 Rector Vice-rector for Science and External Cooperation Vice-Rector for Student Affairs and Education The Senate Commission for Sciences Senate Commission for Student Affairs and Education A10 Publication of evaluation guidelines By Q4 2026 Rector Vice-rector for Science and External Cooperation Vice-rector for Student Affairs and Education A11 Introduction of an electronic register in order to unify the scoring system for organizational activities within the University.
+By Q4 2026 (and beyond) Rector Academic IT Centre Marketing Department